Cross-planet delivery that just works.

 - Planet Express finds another planet with spare stock.

-- It sends one of your ships to carry it over, and to bring back anything the source still needs on the way home.
+- It sends whichever of your ships will get there soonest, and brings back anything the source still needs on the way home.

 You build the ships and rockets; the mod just does the planning.